phseiff/phseiff.github.io/README.md

   You might have guessed that this is done using javascript, which is executed every time an essay card is clicked;
   however, there are some things worth noting here:

-  * **The content of the essays is hidden until it is unhidden by javascript, but it is not *loaded* by the javascript.**
+  * <strong>The content of the essays is hidden until it is unhidden by javascript, but it is not *loaded* by the javascript.</strong>

     This is relevant because it means that my website is indeed a single-page-website, and loaded all at once.
     This means that you can open my website, disable your internet, and still access all of its contents, without having to manually cache every single page of it.